 Application Identifiers, referring to one or more Packet Flow Descriptions (PFDs), may be used as alternative traffic filtering parameters for dynamic policy invocation.
 The Media AF shall first provision a PFD in the NEF's PFD Function (PFDF) for one or more (external) Application IDs by sending an HTTP POST message to the NEF as specified in clause 4.4.10 of TS 29.122 [29122].
 The mapping between the (external) Application Identifiers and PFDs stored in the PFDF will then be pushed to or pulled from the SMF and installed in the UPF for future traffic identification.

-The Dynamic Policy Instance resource created as a result of instantiating a Policy Template shall include an MQTT endpoint address that allows the Media Session Handler to subscribe to receive asynchronous notifications from the Media AF concerning Background Data Transfer opportunities available in relation to that Dynamic Policy Instance.
+The Dynamic Policy Instance resource created as a result of instantiating a Policy Template may include an MQTT [MQTT] endpoint address that allows the Media Session Handler to subscribe to receive asynchronous notifications from the Media AF concerning Background Data Transfer opportunities available in relation to that Dynamic Policy Instance.
+The usage and message formats for MQTT are described in clause 9A.2.
+On receiving such a notification, the Media Session Handler should retrieve the updated Dynamic Policy Instance resource using a conditional HTTP GET request in line with clause 7.1.3.2.

 HTTP responses for successful and operation-specific failure cases are specified in the following clauses.
 For all other failure cases, an HTTP response indicating a response code in accordance with clause 7.1.6 shall be returned to the API client.
 In all failure cases a message body in accordance with clause 7.1.7 shall be included in the response message.